 Balloch Country Park offers 200 acres of woodland paths and open grass areas where dogs can zoom about freely.
 (Just keep them on leads near the formal gardens and children’s play areas).

 1. Loch Lomond Shores – This waterfront complex in Balloch combines shopping with eating and activities.
-The TreeZone aerial adventure course will have you swinging through the trees like Tarzan ...only with better safety equipment.
-Open daily 10am-6pm.
+The TreeZone aerial adventure course will have you swinging through the trees like Tarzan …only with better safety equipment.
+Open daily with multiple ziplines including a 90-metre finale.

 3. Luss Village – This conservation village has rows of pretty cottages with flower-filled gardens.
 The beach offers stunning views across to Ben Lomond.
-Featured in the TV show ‘Take the High Road’ it’s now swamped with tourists in summer but worth it for the views.
-The pier offers boat trips around the loch.
+Featured in the TV show ‘Take the High Road’ it’s now popular with tourists in summer but worth it for the views.
+Regular boat services operate from Luss pier.

 Attraction | Activity Type | Price Guide | Suitable for |